awsdocs/amazon-opensearch-service-developer-guide/doc_source/petabyte-scale.md

 Amazon Elasticsearch Service offers domain storage of up to 3 PB\.
 You can configure a domain with 200 `i3.16xlarge.elasticsearch` instance types, each with 15 TB of storage\.
 Because of the sheer difference in scale, recommendations for domains of this size differ from [our general recommendations](aes-bp.md)\.
 This section discusses considerations for creating domains, costs, storage, and shard size\.

+While this section frequently references the `i3.16xlarge.elasticsearch` instance types, you can use several other instance types to reach 1 PB of total domain storage\.

 **Tip**
 The AWS Database Blog has [an excellent post](https://aws.amazon.com/blogs/database/run-a-petabyte-scale-cluster-in-amazon-elasticsearch-service) on creating and operating petabyte\-scale domains\.